Nexosis/nexosis.github.io/_guides/Forecast.md

 * `targetColumn` - Column in the specified dataset to forecast
 * `startDate` - Format - date-time (as date-time in ISO8601).
 First date to forecast
 * `endDate` - Format - date-time (as date-time in ISO8601).
 Last date to forecast
 * `resultInterval` - The interval at which predictions should be generated.
-Possible values are Hour, Day, Week, Month, and Year.
-Defaults to Day
+Possible values are `Hour`, `Day`, `Week`, `Month`, and `Year`.
+Defaults to `Day`
 * `callbackUrl` - The Webhook url that will receive updates when the Session status changes.
 If you provide a callback url, your response will contain a header named Nexosis-Webhook-Token.
 You will receive this same header in the request message to your Webhook, which you can use to validate that the message came from Nexosis.
 * `isEstimate` - If specified, the submitted data will not be saved, and the session will not be processed.
-The returned `Nexosis-Request-Cost` header will be populated with the estimated cost that the request would have incurred.

 > To get a Cost Estimate, include and set the `isEstimate` query string parameter to `true`.
+The returned `Nexosis-Request-Cost` header will be populated with the estimated cost that the request would have incurred.

 ### Starting a Forecast Session using an Existing DataSet